Trickl-app/trickl-cli/README.md

 ## Notes

-- The repos are cloned as siblings inside whatever parent directory you choose — don't move them around after setup or relative paths will break
+- The repos are cloned as siblings inside whatever parent directory you choose; don't move them around after setup or relative paths will break
 - Rerunning the CLI in the same parent directory will fail at the clone step if the repos already exist; just delete them first